Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

 - `achievements`: Kind of like milestones, but with a different display style and some other differences.
 Extra features are on the way at a later date!
 [See here for more info.](achievements.md)

-- `achievementPopups`, `milestonePopups`: **optional**, If false, disables popup message when you get the achievement/milestone.
+- `achievementPopups`, `milestonePopups`: **optional**.
+If false, disables the popup message when you get an achievement/milestone in this layer.
 True by default.

 - `infoboxes`: Displays some text in a box that can be shown or hidden.
 [See here for more info.](infoboxes.md)